kaidenkliegl/Room-Assignments-Radomized/README.md

 1. Run `npm install prompt-sync` to install all dependencies.
 3. Run `node 'file-name` to run file.
 4. enter in the information prompted in the terminal to excute the code.
+-enter the amount of students
+-enter in each persons name